Jannine Versi

 Co-Founder + CEO, Elektra Health

 Bio: Jannine Versi is the CEO and Co-Founder of Elektra Health.
-She has spent her career in healthcare, tech, and government, including roles at Google, in the Obama Administration, and White House.
-Prior to Elektra, she was on the founding team of Cityblock Health, a digital health unicorn that pioneered a value-based care model integrating the social determinants of health.
+She has spent her career in healthcare, tech, and government, including roles at Google and in the Obama Administration.
+Prior to Elektra, she was on the founding team of Cityblock Health, a health tech unicorn that pioneered a value-based care model integrating the social determinants of health.
 She’s an alumna of the University of Pennsylvania and Harvard Business School, and was a Fulbright Scholar.
 She lives in Brooklyn, NY with her husband and twins.

 What motivated you to pursue your current work?